crowdsecurity/crowdsec/docs/contributing.md

 ### How ?

-To have your bouncer published on the hub, please simply [open a new issue on the hub](https://github.com/crowdsecurity/hub/issues/new), requesting "parser/scenario inclusion".
+To have your parser/scenario published on the hub, please simply [open a new issue on the hub](https://github.com/crowdsecurity/hub/issues/new), requesting "parser/scenario inclusion".
 The configurations will then be reviewed by the team, and then will be published directly on the hub, for everyone to find & use it !